How Will Brexit Affect the International Removals Process for UK Citizens?

 If you do wish to move between the UK and the EU after Brexit, make sure you use a moving company you can trust.
 Simon Long Removals have been following the Brexit proceedings closely and are taking all the necessary precautions to ensure a smooth transition into life outside the EU.
-We pride ourselves on our international removals, and we will endeavour to maintain the high standards of service that we’ve provided consistently for over 20 years.
+We pride ourselves on our international removals, and will endeavour to maintain the high standards of service that we’ve provided consistently for over 20 years.

 To enquire further about our services, get in touch with our team today.